arh-gvsu/GVSU-CIS641-TheByteBandit/docs/software_requirements_specification.md

    2. The system shall allow the designated Project Manager of a Project to add other users as Project Resources
    3. The system shall allow the designated Project Manager of a Project to add tasks to a project
    4. The system shall allow the designated Project Manager of a Project to assign tasks to users allocated to the Project as Resources

+3. Managing Tasks
+   1. The system shall allow a task's status to be updated by either the user assigned to the task or the Project Manager of the associated Project

 # Non-Functional Requirements